 A family may wish to plan and memorialize their loved one on their own, or they may wish to consult a funeral home to help with the ceremony.
 The types of memorials and ceremonies for ash scattering are only limited to one’s imagination, although most will probably fall into the ceremony types described below.
 Regardless of the type of ceremony, some form of scatter garden is often included.

 Trenching ceremonies are ideal for those who loved to garden or loved nature.
 Often the trench is dug under a tree or in a flower bed.
-Others may choose to dig a trench into a special shape or the loved one’s initials.
-After the trenching is finished, family and friends can take turns scattering the ashes inside the trench, as they eulogize their loved one with fond memories, recited verses, ect.
-After everyone is finished, the ashes are covered with the displaced dirt or mulch.
+Others may choose to dig a trench into a special shape, such as the loved one’s initials.
+After the trenching is finished, family and friends can take turns scattering the ashes inside the trench, as they eulogize their loved one with fond memories, recited verses, etc. After everyone is finished, the ashes are covered with the displaced dirt or mulch.

 Many families, especially those who have planted a tree in remembrance of their loved one, choose a ringing ceremony.